Gray F. Fuller is a writer from St. Louis, Missouri. He tells stories about people, politics, food, and agriculture.

-He writes features, opinions, essays, and short stories.
-His work has appeared in Missouri’s top newspapers and he has been featured in Salon, the St. Louis Post-Dispatch, **the Riverfront Times, The Common Reader, Sentient Media, the Blue Marble Review, and other outlets.
+He writes features, opinions, essays, and stories.
+His work has appeared in Missouri’s top newspapers and has run in Salon, the St. Louis Post-Dispatch, **the Riverfront Times, The Common Reader, Sentient Media, the Blue Marble Review, and other outlets.
+He is an alum of The Point Program for Public Thinking at the University of Chicago and the Ed Bradley Journalism Fellowship at New York University.

-He has self-published a Substack essay series, *Thoughts on the Prairie:* stories about food, agriculture, people and politics.
+He once self-published a Substack series, *Thoughts on the Prairie:* stories about food, agriculture, people and politics.

 And he now contributes to *Collegetown,* a magazine of current affairs, culture, and college founded with friends at Cornell University.